launchdarkly/go-server-sdk/CONTRIBUTING.md

 ### Avoid `defer` in simple cases

 It's common to use `defer` to guarantee cleanup of some kind of temporary state when a method exits, such as releasing a lock.
-As convenient as this feature is, it should be avoided in high-traffic code paths ''if it is safe to do so'', due to its small but consistent [runtime overhead](https://medium.com/i0exception/runtime-overhead-of-using-defer-in-go-7140d5c40e32).
+As convenient as this feature is, it should be avoided in high-traffic code paths _if it is safe to do so_, due to its small but consistent [runtime overhead](https://medium.com/i0exception/runtime-overhead-of-using-defer-in-go-7140d5c40e32).

 It is safe to avoid `defer` if: